Dalimil/Find-and-Replace-Browser-Extension/README.md

 You could always paste the content into your word processor, fix it and paste it back into the Chrome input field but that is a lengthy and time consuming process.

+## What already exists?

+Web browsers support standard search functionality for any text on a page but no browsers have the search & replace functionality (Google Chrome Help Forum post asking for the feature: https://productforums.google.com/forum/#!topic/chrome/Y4UORlpdYfo)

+There have been several attempts to implement this functionality via an extension.
+Most of them either don't work, are missing functionality (particularly regex), are limited to certain websites, or are unintuitive and hard to use in general.

+### Chrome
+- https://chrome.google.com/webstore/detail/search-and-replace/bldchfkhmnkoimaciljpilanilmbnofo?hl=en-GB (doesn't work in many places such as Blogger, Facebook, and has many other issues)
+- https://chrome.google.com/webstore/detail/find-replace/cfjmfciolkikfodjfdmdpdmpfbjdofek?hl=en (requires copy-pasting your desired text)
+- https://chrome.google.com/webstore/detail/findr/bidnaaogcagbdidehabnjfedabckhdgc (replaces raw HTML - different, undesirable functionality)
+- https://chrome.google.com/webstore/detail/easy-replace/ojoeejfegihohnkjlfoonbnailkohkce (not working on most websites)

+### Firefox
+- https://addons.mozilla.org/en-US/firefox/addon/find-and-replace-for-firefox (not working for most users, and no regex)
+- https://addons.mozilla.org/en-US/firefox/addon/foxreplace/ (permanent webpage text substitution - different functionality)